secondaryfun/Inkyy-Rocketship-Website/lib/readme.md

 A responsive website build with html/css/javascript.
 ## Getting Started

-To view the site, visit https://secondaryfun.github.io/ga-sei-web1/.
+To view the site, visit [website](https://secondaryfun.github.io/ga-sei-web1/).

 ## Built With

-HTML, CSS, Javascript
+HTML, CSS, Javascript***
-With special thanks to:
+with special thanks to:
 * [Avocode](http://avocode.com) - Design Software

 ## Contributing

 As a portfolio piece, contributions will not be accepted.

 Please message me any thoughts, opinions, or suggestions you might have.

 ## Versioning